amaan4152/3D-Pose-Estimation/README.md

 -Android and IOS application to capture frames from two phones instead of two USB webcams (Aaron)

 -Create custom models to use instead of OpenPose using TensorFlow

--Translate 3D coordinates to skeleton for visualization in Unity (Aaron)